 Here are some strategies for using an inhaler and spacer effectively:

 - Shake before use.
 Shake the inhaler well before use, usually about 10–15 times.
 If a person has not used their inhaler in 2–3 weeks, they should “prime” it by squirting out 2–3 puffs into the air.

-Benefits of using a spacer with an inhaler include:
+Some advantages of using a spacer with an inhaler include:

 - A spacer gives someone more time to inhale, making the process simpler.
 It also reduces the need for coordination when pressing the inhaler and breathing in the medicine.

 - Spacers extend the amount of time the inhaler takes to deliver medicine.
 This means that the lungs absorb the medicine more slowly and smoothly.

 - A person inhales a greater concentration of medication into their lungs.

 - Using a spacer reduces the risk of side effects, such as oral thrush, when inhaling corticosteroids.